SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 {% hint style="success" %}
-**Once a policy is applied, SysKit Point will start an automated workflow if a policy violation is detected**.
+**Once a policy is applied, Syskit Point will start an automated workflow if a policy violation is detected**.
 {% endhint %}